 15. Communities with greater social needs face disparities in cancer diagnosis and treatment.
 For example, Black men are twice as likely to die from prostate cancer than White men, and Black women are twice as likely to die from endometrial cancer than White women.
 (Source: American Cancer Society)

-This content was created with the assistance of AI tools.
-It was reviewed, edited, and fact-checked by Cigna’s editorial team.
+This article was created with the assistance of AI tools.
+It was reviewed, edited, and fact-checked by Cigna Healthcare's editorial team and subject matter experts.